RandyGaul/cute_framework/doc/protocol.md

 challenge bytes     256 bytes
 ```

-The *challenge response packet* is the reflected version of the *challenge request packet*, and is sent by the client as apart of the connection handshake process.
-All the client has to do is copy the entire decrypted *challenge request packet*, encrypt it, and send it back to the server for verification.
+The *challenge response packet* is the reflected version of the *challenge request packet* and is sent by the client as a part of the connection handshake process.
+All the client must do is copy the entire decrypted *challenge request packet*, encrypt it, and send it back to the server for verification.
 For more information see the [Sending Challenge Response](#sending-challenge-response), or the [Challenge Request Packet](#challenge-request-packet) section.

 ### Disconnect Packet